Krishnamohan-Yerrabilli/Articles/cl8k3pmh7000u09l2fk519qsl.md

-😃 In the journey of learning **Kubernetes** you come up to **Replicasets**, what does it mean, why we're using and  where we use it, I'll try to clear some of the doubts that comes up to you as a newbie, Let's see what it is all about, and what is the role it plays in the world of **Kubernetes**
+😃 In the journey of learning **Kubernetes** you come up to **Replicasets**, what does it mean, why we're using and  where we use it, I'll try to clear some of the doubts that comes up to you as a newbie, Let's see what it is all about, and what's the role it plays in the world of **Kubernetes**

 ![Let's begin](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/3axweeif90n6rtn8vjcp.gif align="center")